Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-Why are oranges the smartest fruit?
-Because they are made to concentrate.
+Why didn’t the skeleton cross the road?
+Because he had no guts.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**